 For some programs, acceptance requires full-time enrollment, but there are also online MPH programs available—some of which allow part-time study.

-In addition to offering an MPH in Leadership, some programs also have concentrations called Leadership in Practice and Health Policy and Management.
+In addition to offering an MPH in Leadership, some programs offer concentrations in Leadership in Practice and Health Policy and Management.
 Though there are some differences in these concentrations, the overall focus is very similar.

-Leadership concentrations are available in MPH programs, however they are not available in Master of Science in Public Health (MSPH) programs.
-MPH programs focus on the applied and practical elements of public health, while MSPH programs are more focused on research.
+Leadership concentrations are available in MPH programs but not in Master of Science in Public Health (MSPH) programs.
+MPH programs focus on the applied and practical elements of public health, while MSPH programs are more research-focused.

 List of MPH Programs with Leadership Concentrations